Joseph Zohar

 Joseph Zohar (יוסף זוהר; born 18 April 1948) is the director of Psychiatry and the Anxiety and Obsessive Compulsive Clinic at the Sheba Medical Center in Tel HaShomer and professor of psychiatry at Tel Aviv University, Israel.
 He is the founder of the World Council on Anxiety as well as the Israeli Consortium on PTSD.
 He currently leads the chief installation of the Israeli Defense Force for the treatment of PTSD.
-He is a member of the executive committee of the European College of Neuropsychopharmacology, of which he is a former president, and chairman of the Expert Platform on Mental Health.
+He was a longtime member of the executive committee of the European College of Neuropsychopharmacology, of which he is a former president, and chairman of the Expert Platform on Mental Health.

 Career

 Research focus/interests

 Dr. Zohar heads the Anxiety Clinic at Sheba Medical Center, which specializes in anxiety disorders such as obsessive-compulsive disorder, post-traumatic stress disorder, and social phobias.
 In addition to a focus on new treatments, the clinic is interested in the brain function imaging of patients with these anxiety disorders.